Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 author: "Giwan Persaud"
 ---

-Once a Docker container has been built the static assets can no longer be changed.
+Once a Docker container is built the static assets can no longer change.
 That would require a new build.
-When the front-end code is running in a docker container it will very likely want to get it's data from a back-end service.
-If that service is running on the same host, request and simply be pointed to `/api/xyz`.
+When the front-end code is running in a docker container it will very likely want to get its data from a back-end service.
+If that service is running on the same host, requests can simply be pointed to `/api/xyz`.
+Since no domain host is specified, the domain of the client is used.

 ## Data from third-party services

-However if the front-end needs data from third-party services, which are **not on the same host**, things get more complicated.
+If the front-end needs data from third-party services, which are **not on the same host**, things get more complicated.
 If the third-party host can be injected at build time, it's fine.
-However the case below is when you want to specify the third-party host at **runtime**.
+The case below is when you want to specify the third-party host at **runtime**.

 ## Technology stack